 Along the way, I've learned much about the world and my place in it.
 Above all, I've experienced first-hand that most people are good and gracious, and they are curious about and welcoming to far-flung visitors such as myself.
 I am humbled by the gifts of friendship and time people from all walks of life have bestowed upon me.
 Much of my own energy and inspiration for my work is drawn from them and the freedom of the open road.

-Born (May 1966) in England but raised in the United States, I have also resided briefly in Israel and for more than 20 years in Osaka, Japan.
+Born (May 1966) in England but raised in the United States, I have also resided briefly in Israel and, since 1994, in Osaka and Tokyo, Japan.
 Though I specialize in documenting Jewish communities in photos and words, I have written about and photographed topics as wide-ranging as travel, World War II history, dolls, Japanese shochu alcohol, and the human body.

 My Jewish photographic aims are to contribute to the record of Jewish life and culture worldwide (see MISSION).
 I have worked hard, independently, and with conviction to build my Jewish photo library which is now the largest photo archive of its kind.